ccb-hms/HuBMAPy/README.md

 hubmap = hubmapy.HuBMAPy()
 ```

-From here various queries can be performed, for example:
+From here various built-in queries can be performed, for example:

 ```
 df = hubmap.biomarkers_for_all_cell_types()